briandowns/libgithub/README.md

 # libgithub

-libgithub is a C library used to interact with the Github REST API.
+go-github is a Go client library for accessing the [GitHub API v3][]. libgithub is a C client library for accessing the [Github REST API](https://docs.github.com/en).

 Response data is returned in JSON format however the caller is responsible for how to handle the data.

 Rate Limiting Data: Each response call from the API is returned with rate limit data and is stored and returned to the caller in the response struct.